Nurturing Minds Through Nature

 Learn more...

-Logo for One By One Foundation: Circle with figures holding hands, heart above.
-Text
+Logo of the One By One Foundation: Circle with people figures in it, plus text

 The One By One Foundation is dedicated to healing the Minds, Hearts, and Spirits of those in need through sponsoring education and self-sustaining businesses in Ghana, West Africa, providing animal assisted activities for healing in Idaho, and the teaching and practice of Kriya Yoga meditation.